Xiaoyi-1017/AutoNTT/README.md

 ```bash
 make all TARGET=xo
 ```
-Generate bitstream from xo file (no Rapidstream)
+Generate bitstream from xo file (Vitis only, no Rapidstream)
 ```bash
 make all TARGET=hw
 ```